Crash-ratings, number of airbags top features driving car preference in India

 In terms of crash ratings, 22.2% customer preference was observed for a 5-star rating, followed by 21.3% preference for a 4-star rating.
 Only 6.8% score was allotted to crash rating of zero.

 The survey also gauged people's awareness about the existence of the two sets of crash ratings conducted for four-wheelers.
-About 76% respondents claimed that they are aware of these two sets of safety ratings.
-The study showed that while about 53% are aware of the adult occupants' crash rating, only about 30% of respondents are aware of a separate child/rear occupants' safety rating.
+About 76% respondents claimed that they are aware of the two sets of these safety ratings.
+While 53% are aware of the adult occupants' crash rating, only about 30% of respondents are aware of a separate child/rear occupants' safety rating.
 About 92% of respondents agreed that all cars in India should come with a crash rating.

 The survey was conducted among people who own a car above ₹5 lakh and those who do not own one at the moment but plan to buy one above ₹5 lakh within a year.
 About 67% of the respondents consisted of current car owners while 33% belonged to the second category.
 The survey was conducted on individuals between 18 and 54 years of age, with 80% of respondents being male, and 20% female.